 Pregnancy usually raises SHBG levels.
 They typically return to normal after childbirth.

-In men, excessive testosterone can result in:
+In men, excessive free testosterone can result in:

 Too much estrogen in men can cause:

 In women, too much testosterone can result in: